-Left-symmetric algebras are algebras for which the associator $(x,y,z):=(x \cdot y) \cdot z-x \cdot (y \cdot z)$ satisfies the identity $(x,y,z)=(y,x,z)$.
+satisfies the identity $(x,y,z)=(y,x,z)$.
 These algebras appeared as early as 1896 in the work of Cayley \cite{Cayley} as rooted tree algebras.
-In the 1960s, they also arose from the study of several topics in geometry and algebra, such as convex homogenous cones \cite{Vinberg}, affine manifolds and affine structures on Lie groups \cite{Koszul,Matsushima} and deformation of associative algebras \cite{Gerstenhaber}.
+In the 1960s, they also arose from the study of several topics in geometry and algebra, such as convex homogenous cones \cite{Vinberg}, affine manifolds and affine structures on Lie groups \cite{Koszul,Matsushima} and deformations of associative algebras \cite{Gerstenhaber}.
 In 2006, Burde \cite{Burde} wrote an interesting survey showing the importance of left-symmetric algebras in many areas, such as vector fields, rooted tree algebras, vertex algebras, operad theory, deformation complexes of algebras, convex homogeneous cones, affine manifolds and left-invariant affine structures on Lie groups \cite{Burde}.

 Left symmetric algebras are the underlying algebraic structures of non-abelian phase spaces of Lie algebras \cite{Kuper,non-abelian}, leading to a bialgebra theory of left-symmetric algebras \cite{Left-symmetric-bialgebras}.
 They can also be seen as the algebraic structures behind the classical Yang-Baxter equations.
-Precisely they provide a construction of solutions of the classical Yang-Baxter equations in certain semidirect product Lie algebra structures (that is, over the double spaces) induced by left-symmetric algebras \cite{Kuper2,Bai:CYBE}.
+Precisely, they provide a construction of solutions of the classical Yang-Baxter equations in certain semidirect product Lie algebra structures (that is, over the double spaces) induced by left-symmetric algebras \cite{Kuper2,Bai:CYBE}.